Bulletin #2550, European Fire Ant*: A New Invasive Insect in Maine

 For information about UMaine Extension programs and resources, visit extension.umaine.edu.

 Find more of our publications and books at extension.umaine.edu/publications/.

 European fire ants (also known as European red ants, Myrmica rubra) are very small red ants.
 The workers are about 3/16 inch long (as long as this line: __ ) and the queens are a little larger.
 These ants are only distantly related to the “true” fire ants (Solenopsis species) found in the southern U.S. and Latin America.

 European fire ants are a nuisance pest for people and a potential threat to the environment.
 They aggressively defend their territory and readily sting humans, pets and livestock that have the misfortune to move slowly or rest within the ants’ large foraging areas.

-The severity of reaction to the European fire ant sting varies from one individual to another, and with the location of the sting.
-Usually a sting results in an inflamed red area from one to four inches in diameter, sometimes with a raised white area in the center.
+The severity of the reaction to the European fire ant sting varies from one individual to another, and with the location of the sting.
+Usually, a sting results in an inflamed red area from one to four inches in diameter, sometimes with a raised white area in the center.
 The sting causes an initial burning sensation and the affected area can remain sore for just a few hours, or a day or more.

 Where this insect has established nests, homeowners have reported that they are unable to use their yards and gardens because of repeated stings by the ants.